DXFrance/back2hack/doc/HDInsight.md

 In the documentation, this learning map will give you links to the pages you need: <https://azure.microsoft.com/en-us/documentation/learning-paths/hdinsight-self-guided-hadoop-training/>.

+You may find sample scripts in the scripts folder of this repo.

 NB: Creating an HDInsight cluster can take 15 to 20 minutes.
 If you prefer a serverless query service, you may want to consider [Azure Data Lake Analytics service](AzureDataLake).
 While HDInsight is a managed open source cluster, Azure Data Lake Analytics uses a Microsoft only language (for now).